 That’s nothing weird.
 It makes sense that it’s expensive because of all the decorative elements, but I really wanted to emphasize that.
 I’d be down for having a more affordable version of this toy, with the surface textures and all, but without the big base.

-I’ve never tried anything else like the Steam Hunk‘s combination of texture, squish, and top-heaviness.
-If you think it’s up your alley, I might also recommend…
+If you think the Steam Hunk is up your alley, I might also recommend…

 1A Tantus Capsule Super Soft to sample the steamy, retro-futuristic texture

 You know, the kind of texture that your walls can’t ignore.
 The kind that you’ll probably need a dedicated soft-bristled toothbrush to really clean.